Chatbots: a Comprehensive Beginner’s Guide

 Chatbots interact with real users via chat in different messaging programs (the most popular are Facebook Messenger chatbots), moving the conversation about your product or service towards the selling point.
 With a thoroughly “trained” chatbot, you can determine how users communicate with your brand.
 Moreover, chatbots are perfectly suited for mobile which makes their usage even more cross-functional.
 Being in step with messaging, chatbots have already become an integral part of a mobile experience.

 An explosive growth in the popularity of chatbots is directly proportional to the massive popularity of social media messengers that are becoming increasingly more used for business communication purposes.
-The area of chatbots application is a fruitful ground for almost any business.
-With a properly developed and fine-tuned bot, you can really take communication with customers to the next level on social media.
+The area of chatbots application is fruitful ground for almost any business.
+With a properly developed and fine-tuned bot, you can really make communication with customers to the next level on social media.

 Artificially Intelligent or AI Chatbots

 Imagine that chatbots are robots of the digital realm and artificial intelligence is their brains that allow chatbots to replace humans in business conversations online.
-It’s artificial intelligence that gives chatbots a ticket to the upper caste of today’s advanced business technologies.
+It’s an artificial intelligence that gives chatbots a ticket to the upper caste of today’s advanced business technologies.